laravel/jetstream-docs/src/installation.md

 This command accepts the name of the stack you prefer (`livewire` or `inertia`).
 In addition, you may use the `--teams` switch to enable team support.

 The `jetstream:install` command will also install a suite of "feature" tests that provide test coverage for the features provided by Jetstream.
-If you would like to use [Pest PHP](https://pestphp.com) for testing, you may use the `--pest` switch to install a Pest test suite instead of the default PHPUnit test suite.

 **You are highly encouraged to read through the entire documentation of [Livewire](https://livewire.laravel.com) or [Inertia](https://inertiajs.com) before beginning your Jetstream project.**